david-archer27/gridplates/README.md

 The earth is represented as a 180 x 360 grid in latitude and longitude.
 Each plate at the earth's surface is also allocated a global grid at the same resolution.

-There are many renamings in the reconstrucrtion: changes of plateID number.
+There are many renamings in the reconstruction: changes of plateID number.
 When this happens the information from the old ID has to be interpolated to the grid of the new ID.
 The transitions were identified by eye and are read in from a file.
 These transitions happen on a sub-time step of 1 myr.
+There is an animation of all the locations of plate ID transplants in the gallery page.

 Each time step the plate rotation matrices are updated and plate information is interpolated to the world grid, in grid points where the GPlates plateID field says that a given plateID outcrops.
 The model also reads a file containing the locations of continents in the GPlates reconstruction.